theQRL/node-helpers/README.md

 ## Development of this module

-Development requires node version > 16.
+Development requires node.js version ≥ 16.
 If using nvm (which is recommended) then `nvm use` inside the cloned repo will set a correct node version.

 `npm install` to install dependecies